Home

 It was rough at times, and it was messy.
 I cried.
 I was angry.
 I got defensive… Through it all, I learned to stand up for myself, to stand up for my own needs.
 I learned to cherish and treasure not only my needs, but also the needs of others in an authentic and integrated way.
 That has radically transformed and changed the nature of my relationships.

-Experimenting with new behaviors requires taking risks.
-When you say something about the impact of someone’s behavior on you, you give the group a gift.
-You learn not only how to develop authentic communication skills, but also discover how to raise live issues and resolve them for the benefit of the whole group.
+Experimenting with new ways of relating means taking risks.
+When you speak up about the impact of someone’s behavior, you give the group a gift.
+You learn not only how to develop authentic communication skills, but also discover how to raise live issues and work through them in ways that strengthen connection.

 “This sacred gathering space is with people around the world.
 I appreciate the healing process of true Self responsibility.”